fujaba/fulibFx/README.md

 ### 🎫 Parameters

-To pass arguments to a controller, you can provide an additional argument to the show method, consisting of a map of Strings and Objects.
-The Strings specify the argument's name and the Objects are the value of the argument.
-For example, `show("/route/to/controller", Map.of("key", value))` will pass the value `value` to the argument `key`.
+To pass parameters to a controller, you can provide an additional argument to the show method, consisting of a map of strings and objects.
+The strings specify the argument's name and the objects are the value of the argument.
+For example, `show("/route/to/controller", Map.of("key", value, "key2", value2))` will pass the value `value` to the argument `key`.

 To use a passed argument in a field or method, you have to annotate it with `@Param("key")`.
 The name of the parameter will be used to match it to the map of parameters passed to the `show()` method.
+If the annotation is used on a field, the field will be injected with the value of the parameter before the controller is initialized.
+If the annotation is used on a method, the method will be called with the value of the parameter before the controller is initialized.
+If the annotation is used on a method parameter of a render/init method, the method will be called with the value of the parameter.

+Instead of accessing the parameters one by one, you can also use the `@ParamsMap` annotation to inject a map of all parameters.
+This annotation can be used for fields and method parameters of type `Map<String, Object>`.

+If you want to call a setter method with multiple parameters, you can use the `@Params` annotation to specify the names of the parameters that should be passed to the method.
+This annotation can be used for methods with multiple parameters.
+The order of the parameters in the method has to match the order of the names in the annotation.

 In order to pass arguments to the following controller, the method `show("/route/to/controller", Map.of("fofo", myFoo, "baba", myBa))` would have to be called.